Dark Energy Survey Year 3 Results: A 2.7% measurement of Baryon Acoustic Oscillation distance scale at redshift 0.835: Analysis

 \red{where $w(\mu)$ would \textit{a priori} be an inverse variance weighting.
 Ref.~\cite{Ross:2017emc} found that for $\mu < 0.8$ and $\sigma_z \ge 0.02 (1+z)$, our typical photo-$z$ error, the BAO signal is at a nearly constant $s_{\perp}$ while the signal for $\mu > 0.8$ is greatly diminished.
 Hence, for simplicity, one can approximate $w$ by}

-Additionally, we could add a redshift-dependent FKP-like \citep{FKP} weight including the redshift uncertainty (Eq.~(16) of \cite{Ross:2017emc}).
+Additionally, we could add a redshift-dependent FKP-like (\citep{FKP}) weight including the redshift uncertainty (Eq.~(16) of \cite{Ross:2017emc}).
 This per-galaxy weight is used to account for the change of BAO signal-to-noise ratio with redshift.
 We estimated it to be relatively flat, and we neglect it for the measurements shown here.

-This estimator has the advantage that all the galaxies in the full redshift range $0.6<z_{\rm ph}<1.1$ can be combined into a single clustering measurement as opposed to splitting them into redshift bins. \citet{Ross:2017emc} showed that this estimator could reduce the statistical uncertainty with respect to using the angular correlation function.
-However, we found in \cite{2019MNRAS.483.4866A} that the modelling was slightly less robust.
-This could be due to the Gaussian assumption for the redshift uncertainties and we expect to improve the modelling in future work (Chan et al. in prep.).
-For that reason, we have not included a BAO fit using this estimator in this study.
-However, we compute $\xi_p(s_\perp)$ as a summary statistic for visualization purposes, as it is capable of concentrating all the BAO signal in a single measurement.
+This estimator has the advantage that all the galaxies in the full redshift range $0.6<z_{\rm ph}<1.1$ can be combined into a single clustering measurement with the full accumulated BAO signal, as opposed to splitting them into redshift bins. \cite{Ross:2017emc} showed that this estimator could reduce the statistical uncertainty with respect to using the angular correlation function.
+However, we found in \cite{2019MNRAS.483.4866A} that the modelling was slightly less robust and argued that this could be due to the Gaussian assumption for the redshift uncertainties.
+For this reason this was not included in the fiducial analysis for Y1 and for this work.
+We only include it in this study for visual purposes.
+After the completion of this work, we have submitted a new study to improve the modelling of $\xi_p$ \cite{Chan21} that may be applied in follow-up works to the DES data.